advantys/workflowgen-templates/processes/product-creation/README.md

 ### Download

-[Download this process](dist/new-product-creation-v1.xml.zip) and import it into your existing WorkflowGen environment or simply request a free trial version \(on-premise or hosted\).
-Run the process as-is or fully customize the form as well as the workflow definition to meet your specific needs.
+[Download this process](dist/new-product-creation-v1.xml.zip) and import it into your existing WorkflowGen environment, or [download the Free version of WorkflowGen](https://www.workflowgen.com/download-free-workflow-software/) and deploy this process to unlimited users.
+You can run the process as-is or fully customize the form and the workflow definition to meet your specific needs.